Anurag-Choubey/CSCI-635_Group_3_FinalProject/README.md

-The following is an implementation of MobileNets for image classiification task.
+The following is an implementation of MobileNets for image classification task.

 ```python
 #SECTION 1